opensearch-project/documentation-website/_opensearch/rest-api/create-index.md

 index.search.idle.after | Amount of time a shard should wait for a search or get request until it goes idle.
 Default is `30s`. index.refresh_interval | How often the index should refresh, which publishes its most recent changes and makes them available for searching.
 Can be set to `-1` to disable refreshing.
 Default is `1s`. index.max_result_window | The maximum value of `from` + `size` for searches to the index. `from` is the starting index to search from, and `size` is the amount of results to return.
-Default: 10000. index.max_inner_result_window | aximum value of `from` + `size` to return nested search hits and most relevant document aggregated during the query. `from` is the starting index to search from, and `size` is the amount of top hits to return.
+Default: 10000. index.max_inner_result_window | Maximum value of `from` + `size` to return nested search hits and most relevant document aggregated during the query. `from` is the starting index to search from, and `size` is the amount of top hits to return.
 Default is 100. index.max_rescore_window | The maximum value of `window_size` for rescore requests to the index.
 Rescore requests reorder the index's documents and return a new score, which can be more precise.
 Default is the same as index.max_inner_result_window or 10000 by default. index.max_docvalue_fields_search | Maximum amount of `docvalue_fields` allowed in a query.
-Default is 100. index.max_script_fields | Maximum amount of`script_fields` allowed in a query.
+Default is 100. index.max_script_fields | Maximum amount of `script_fields` allowed in a query.
 Default is 32. index.max_ngram_diff | Maximum difference between `min_gram` and `max_gram` values for `NGramTokenizer` and `NGramTokenFilter` fields.
 Default is 1. index.max_shingle_diff | Maximum difference between `max_shingle_size` and `min_shingle_size` to feed into the `shingle` token filter.
 Default is 3. index.max_refresh_listeners | Maximum amount of refresh listeners each shard is allowed to have.